What is collaborative writing?

 In the general understanding of the concept of collaborative writing, however, the distribution of power can be much more flexible.
 This is the case in a business setting where all content writers are professionals that have different skills and expertise.
 You cannot expect people with diverse skills and authority to have the same decision-making power, let alone workload.
 In this case, collaborative writing is there to create content more creatively and productively.

 In the rest of this article, we are going to focus on the type of collaboration environment where the rules are yours to make.
 Writing is a creative process, the workflow and writing style depend on each case and individual.
 We believe modern content creation and collaboration need to be flexible to fit these individual workflow needs.

-# Why are collaborative writing apps important?
+# Why are group writing apps important?

 Can you imagine having to get together with multiple people in a room every time you need to write and collaborate?

 The creative process does not work like that.
-You need to take breaks, let the ideas soak in and come back to it with a fresh mind.
+You need to take breaks, let the ideas soak in, and come back to it with a fresh mind.
 Let’s start with the time when this fellow was your collaborator:

 Microsoft Word used to be the king of digital content as everybody used it.
 Studies by Ede and Lunsford in 1990 show that even with the technology available back then, 85% of the documents produced in offices and universities had at least two authors.
 Any collaboration was either done face-to-face or via email, leading to a string of messages and endless back-and-forth.